- 1

 |---|---|---|

-Besides Clawbot AI, major cloud providers like DigitalOcean have also launched One-Click Deploy services for OpenClaw, demonstrating that AI Agents are truly becoming mainstream.
+Beyond Clawbot AI, major cloud provider DigitalOcean has also launched a One-Click Deploy service for OpenClaw, demonstrating that AI Agents are truly becoming mainstream.

 OpenClaw 2.26 — Major Stability Update

-Beyond the 3 major news items above, OpenClaw also released version 2.26 focusing on stability and security improvements:
+Beyond the 3 major stories above, OpenClaw also released version 2.26, focusing on stability and security with key highlights:

-- Claude Opus 4.6 support — Default model via Kilo Gateway
+- Claude Opus 4.6 support — as the Default Model via Kilo Gateway

-- External Secrets Management — More secure credential handling
+- External Secrets Management — more secure Credentials handling

-- Session Cleanup — Disk usage controls to prevent storage overflow
+- Session Cleanup — controls Disk Usage to prevent Storage Overflow

-- Multilingual Memory Embeddings — Better multi-language support
+- Multilingual Memory Embeddings — improved multi-language support

 Lessons for Organizations — Key Considerations Before Using AI Agents